lwasser/lwasser.github.io/_posts/2022-12-15-path-to-open-education.md

 ### Open education resources as living online documents that require maintenance

-In my next blog, i'm going to talk about why open education online resources should be thought about as living documents that need to be maintained.
+In a followup blog post, i'll talk about why open education online resources should be thought of as living documents that need to be maintained.
 This maintenance is similar to the maintenance that any open software tool requires.
 As tools change, the lessons need to be updated.